nasa/cumulus/packages/api/README.md

 ## Running Tests

-Running tests for kinesis-consumer depends on localstack.
+Running tests for message-consumer depends on localstack.
 Once you have installed localstack, start it:

 ```
 localstack start